TUD-LecturerRes/DevOps-Labs-24/Lecture02-VersionControl/Lab1-GitBasics/README.md

     git checkout -- GitBasicsLab.py
     ```

-12. Verify that the last change was reverted by opening "GitBasicsLab.py" in Visual Studio
+12. Verify that the last change was reverted by opening "GitBasicsLab.py" in VS Code